-Redevelopment projects requiring a Stormwater Management Permit shall comply with the standards as listed in 4.A.8.C of the regulations (excerpt above).
 Redevelopment of previously developed sites must meet the Stormwater Management Standards to the maximum extent practicable.
 However, if it is not practicable to meet all Standards, new (retrofitted or expanded) stormwater management systems must be designed to improve existing conditions.